 The Ziauddin who appears in these flashback sections is nothing like the Ziauddin we see in Malala’s life: he’s warlike, angry, and eager to hurt other people.
 Part of Malala’s enthusiasm for politics and political reform, we may surmise, is based on her knowledge of Ziauddin: if Ziauddin is capable of changing himself so utterly, then perhaps Malala is capable of transforming others.

 As Ziauddin grew older, he learned to be calm, generous, and selfless, thanks largely to his friendship with Faiz Muhammed.
-When the wife of his former headmaster—a man who had tormented Ziauddin as a student—had an accident, Ziauddin bravely volunteered to donate his blood, saving the headmaster’s life.
+When the wife of his former headmaster—a man who had tormented Ziauddin as a student—had an accident, Ziauddin bravely volunteered to donate his blood, saving the headmaster’s wife's life.
 Stunned, the headmaster apologized to Ziauddin for teasing him years before.
 Ziauddin also studied poetry and rhetoric, eventually earning his own father’s respect.

 Instead of practicing the familiar law of “an eye for an eye,” Ziauddin sacrifices his own health and well-being to help other people, even the people who have wronged him in the past.
 While these details in the book may seem like tangents to the story, they’re actually critical for understanding the way Malala looks at the universe.
 From a young age, she’s had an excellent role model.

 When Ziauddin was in his early twenties, he stunned his father by signing up for a public speaking competition.
 Although Rohul was skeptical of his son’s stutter, he wrote a speech for his son to deliver.
 Ziauddin practiced for weeks, and when he delivered the speech, it was a great success.
 Ziauddin was awarded the top prize.
 This, Ziauddin would often tell Malala, was the first thing he’d done that had made Rohul smile.
 Afterwards, Ziauddin entered many other rhetoric competitions, usually winning or earning a prize.
 Rohul became enormously proud of his son’s success.
 In honor of his rhetorical skills, Rohul nicknamed him “Ziauddin Shaheen,” which means “Ziauddin, the falcon.”
-Ziauddin politely refused this nickname, since a falcon is a bird of prey.
+Ziauddin politely refused this nickname, since a falcon is a "cruel bird."